Avaiga/taipy-doc/CONTRIBUTING.md

 Any feedback or proposal is greatly appreciated!
 Do not hesitate to create an issue with the appropriate template on [GitHub](https://github.com/Avaiga/taipy/issues).

-The Taipy team will analyse your issue and return to you as soon as possible.
+The Taipy team will analyze your issue and return to you as soon as possible.

 ## Improve Documentation